 The most common types of account are:

-Fixed term: you get a set rate for an agreed period, but you cannot withdraw your money during the fixed term.
+Fixed-term: you get a set rate for an agreed period, but you cannot withdraw your money during the fixed term without paying a penalty.

 Instant access: you can withdraw cash anytime, but you get a lower interest rate.

 Each account has its own opening criteria; for example, some make you deposit a minimum amount of money to start the account, such as £10,000.

 You can open a savings account for your business if it meets the following requirements:

 All owners, directors, and account users have to be at least 18 years old

 You need to have a business current account

 The only way to move money in and out of a business savings account is through a business current account.